Handmade in Nairobi using ethically sourced kitenge and natural unprocessed cotton, our facemasks are 5* rated, reusable and machine washable.

 with every facemask set you buy, you'll donate a Covid visor made from recycled plastic to a frontline worker in Uganda and help reduce plastic pollution.

 namatovu was created during Covid-19 when Gee found herself in London lockdown after moving back from rural Uganda.
 Inspired by an incredibly talented Ugandan seamstress called Esther, coupled with a love for Ugandan culture and design, she decided to put the mountains of beautiful bold kitenge fabric she'd collected over the years to good use and began making reusable facemasks in the attic.
-With every set of facemasks, a visor made from recycled plastic is then donated to a frontline worker in Uganda made by Eco Brixs, a charity addressing plastic pollution and creating employment across East Africa.
+With every facemask, a visor made from recycled plastic is then donated to a frontline worker in Uganda made by Eco Brixs, a charity addressing plastic pollution and creating jobs across East Africa.

 Before long there were more masks than Gee could handle and with not enough fabric or time to make them, she called up Rob in Kenya for a helping hand.
 And as they say, the rest is history.